Phycocyanin: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Several studies have highlighted that phycocyanin was capable of activating apoptosis in various types of cell lines.
-The induction of apoptosis by phycocyanin on cancer cells is achieved through several means: firstly, by its inhibitory action on cyclooxygenase 2 (Cox-2), thus interfering with the arachidonic acid cascade; secondly, by the release of cytochrome c, which triggers a series of events leading to programmed cell death (apoptosis); thirdly, by the cleavage of PARP, a family of enzymes detecting and repairing DNA; and finally, by the deregulation of Bcl-2 family proteins, which play a crucial role in the regulation of apoptosis.
+Several studies have shown that phycocyanin can activate apoptosis in different types of cell lines.
+The induction of apoptosis by phycocyanin in cancer cells is achieved in several ways: first, through its inhibitory action on cyclooxygenase-2 (Cox-2), thereby interfering with the arachidonic acid cascade; second, through the release of cytochrome c, which triggers a series of events leading to programmed cell death (apoptosis); third, through cleavage of PARP, a family of enzymes that detect and repair DNA; and finally, through dysregulation of Bcl-2 family proteins, which play a key role in the regulation of apoptosis.

 Usages associés